Fact Sheet 3 June 1998

 What happens if the current owner scraps the most valuable pieces of equipment and leaves the rest?

-Illinois EPA, in conjunction with U.S. EPA, the Department of Justice and the bankruptcy court, negotiated a prospective purchaser's agreement to prevent this problem.
+The Illinois EPA, in conjunction with the U.S. Environmental Protection Agency (U.S. EPA), the Department of Justice and the bankruptcy court, negotiated a prospective purchaser's agreement to prevent this problem.
 Through this legal document, American Western Refining Acquisitions, L.C. agrees to safely remove those pieces of equipment with the least amount of resale value before they handle the equipment that is most valuable.

 When will work resume on the site investigation for cleanup of contaminated soils?